 In conjunction with the creation of the SFE Program, the Lorrie Otto Seeds for Education Fund was established consisting of an endowment and an annual grant program.
 Interest from the endowment will eventually be used to increase grant funds available to SFE Grant applicants.
 In the meantime, the SFE Grant Program relies solely on donations from Wild Ones members, chapters and friends.

 SFE Grant Recipients receive SFE cash awards ranging from $100 to $500.
 Funds are restricted to the purchase of native plants and seeds for the grant-award year.
-Successful projects are eligible for discounts on seeds and plants from nursery partners.
+Successful projects may be eligible for discounts on seeds and plants from nursery partners.

 Between 1997 and 2015, the Seeds for Education Grant Program received 564 applications and gave 202 grants totaling $54,132 to schools and other not-for-profit organizations.
 These applications cover all fifty states, Washington DC, and a few international organizations have applied from Canada and the Virgin Islands.
-Click to see a list of our past Grant recipients.
+List of our past Grant recipients